discos/doc/user/srt/source/Command-line.rst

 Caveat on offsets
 ==================

-As seen in Antenna operations, there are commands used to set (or null) user-defined offsets.
+As seen in :ref:`Antenna-operations`, there are commands used to set (or null) user-defined offsets.
 They are: ``radeOffsets``, ``azelOffsets`` and ``lonlatOffsets``.
 Such commands set **overall offsets** which **remain active** until they are